 Secondly, and going back to growing up, the new racers mature very early in karting, they see themselves as racing individuals from an early age and so their personalities reflect that.
 This results in them coming into Formula 1 already as excellent drivers.

-It’s obvious that engines shouldn’t be at the very centre of action, the tickets should be cheaper, the cars should be louder and we should keep the sport open to younger spectators by providing exciting competition on the track and creative events off it.
+It’s obvious that engines shouldn’t be at the very centre of the action, the tickets should be cheaper, the cars should be louder and we should keep the sport open to younger spectators by providing exciting competition on the track and creative events off it.